 - Forgotten Women of Genre: Pauline Hopkins (Syfy)

 - The missing melodrama of a Lovecraft Country (The New Yorker)

 The Investigator: Ida B. Wells | March 11, 2021

-Renowned journalist and activist Ida B. Wells reported on lynchings afflicted on Blacks in the South, despite facing death threats.
-Actors Aneisa Hicks and Sheldon Brown read excerpts from “Southern Horrors: Lynch Laws in All Its Phases.”
+Renowned journalist and activist Ida B. Wells led an anti-lynching crusade to protect Black lives in the South, despite facing death threats.
+Actors Aneisa Hicks and Sheldon Brown read an excerpt from “Southern Horrors: Lynch Laws in All Its Phases.”
 Directed by Cheryl Lynn Bruce.

 - Ida B. Wells (Biography.com)

 - VIDEO: The rise and fall of Jim Crow | Ida B. Wells: A lifetime of activism (PBS)

 - Overlooked: Ida B. Wells, who took on racism in the Deep South with powerful reporting on lynching (The New York Times)